EnricoMassone/Pokedex/README.md

  - a lot of useful metrics are collected (e.g.: CPU usage, memory usage, response time of incoming HTTP requests)
  - dashboards to visualize the collected metrics can be defined and modified over time
  - alerts can be set up, based on collected metrics and application performances
  - a detailed tracing of the incoming HTTP requests is available.
 This tracing highlights all the dependencies used to serve incoming requests (e.g.: database queries and requests to third-party Web API services) and their respective response time.
-This can be useful to detect bottlenecks and to improve application performance.
+This can be useful to detect bottlenecks and to investigate application issues.

  ### Other improvements
  There are many other possible improvements: